Bandwidth/api-docs/README.md

 cd site
 yarn install

-npm run start   # run a dynamic site locally
+yarn start   # run a dynamic site locally

 # or
-npm run build    # build a static site to the /site/build folder nmp run serve    # host the static site in the /site/build folder
+yarn run build    # build a static site to the /site/build folder yarn run serve    # host the static site in the /site/build folder
 ```

+## Cypress Testing

+After building and serving the site locally using one of the methods above, from within the `/site` directory, you may run `yarn test` to run all cypress tests in the command line,
+or `yarn run cy:open` to open the cypress client and runs tests from the cypress GUI.

 ## Adding a New Spec

 To add a new spec (or update an existing spec), please head over to our [api-specs](https://github.com/Bandwidth/api-specs) repository, as this is the source of truth for all of Bandwidth's internal and external API Specs.
-You may also follow the guide [here](https://bandwidth-jira.atlassian.net/wiki/spaces/DX/pages/4098359409/How+to+Update+API+Specifications+and+Contribute+to+Developer+Documentation) that exaplains in detail how to add new spec files to the `api-specs` repo.
+You may also follow the guide [here](https://bandwidth-jira.atlassian.net/wiki/spaces/DX/pages/4098359409/How+to+Update+API+Specifications+and+Contribute+to+Developer+Documentation) that explains in detail how to add new spec files to the `api-specs` repo.

 ### Versioned Specs